Subdivisions and Additions

 7. The SW Tunnelwood to SW Tunnelwood walkway in NE Bridlemile lets walkers stay on track despite a short break in the SW Tunnelwood roadway.
 Motorized vehicles wanting to continue on SW Tunnelwood have to take a several block long detour.

-8. The SW WIndsor Court walkway on SW Windsor between SW 57th and SW 58th in NW Bridlemile lets walkers stay on track despite a short break between SW Winsor and SW 58th.
-Motorized vehicles wanting to go on SW Windsor from SW 57th to SW 58th have to take a long detour.
+8. The SW Windsor Court walkway on SW Windsor between SW 57th and SW 58th in NW Bridlemile lets walkers stay on track despite a short break between SW Windsor and SW 58th.
+Motorized vehicles wanting to go from SW Windsor from SW 57th to SW 58th have to take a long detour.